Additional liquidity instruments

 The calculation of the forward rate of the FX swap relies on interest rates of one month TIBR1M for GEL and interest rate of one month LIBOR1M rate for USD.
 Meanwhile, in the case of a stand-by swap, the spread of overnight loan to the NBG policy rate (currently 0.75%) is also added to the interest rate of the loan.

 Meanwhile, the stand-by swap instrument will operate until May 1, 2021, with the possibility of a monthly renewal.
-In April 2021, the period was extended by one year, till May 1, 2022.
+In April 2021, the period of use of stand-by swap operations was extended by one year.

 As of June 1, 2020, the liquidity instrument to support SMEs was launched, consisting of two components.
 The first component is designed for commercial banks that will have the opportunity to receive GEL liquidity support from the NBG using small and medium business loan portfolios as collateral.
 The second component is designed for microfinance institutions, which will be able to mobilise resources from commercial banks, with the support of the NBG, using the SME loan portfolio in accordance with the criteria established by the NBG.